FedScalar: Federated Learning with Scalar Communication for Bandwidth-Constrained Networks: Communication-Efficient Federated Learning

-Rademacher distribution is often used in combinatorics, random matrix theory, and machine learning.
-The bounded nature of the Rademacher variables means that they are less susceptible to extreme outliers compared to the normal distribution.
-This can lead to more stable performance in algorithms.
-Although the variances of Rademacher and the standard normal random variable are both $1$, their collective behavior in the context of sums can exhibit different characteristics.
-Certain contexts wherein the Rademacher distribution is used can exhibit reduced variance in sum or averaging processes due to the properties of finite sets and discrete outcomes \cite{spall1992multivariate}. \begin{prop} [Reducing the variance by changing the distribution of $\vect{v}_k$ in \emph{FedScalar} algorithm] Consider Algorithm \ref{alg2_new} where a random vector $\vect{v}_k$ sampled from Rademacher distribution (i.e., $\vect{v}_k \in \{-1, +1\}^d \quad \text{with} \quad \mathbb{P}(v_{k,i} = 1) = \mathbb{P}(v_{k,i} = -1) = 0.5, \quad \forall i \in \{1, 2, \dots, d\}$).
-Then, the variance in the aggregation step of \emph{FedScalar} decreses by $\frac{2}{N^2} \sum_{n=1}^N \|\delta_n^k\|^2 \mathbf{I}_d$, i.e., we have
+ensuring that the results in Lemma~\ref{lem::unbias} and~\ref{upper_bound_forward} remain valid.
+Although the variances of the Rademacher and standard normal distributions are both $1$, their collective behavior in the context of sums can exhibit different characteristics.
+In particular, the bounded nature of Rademacher variables makes them less susceptible to extreme outliers compared to the normal distribution, and certain sum or averaging processes using Rademacher variables can exhibit reduced variance due to the properties of finite sets and discrete outcomes~\cite{degroot2012probability}.